This is how you easily create a sustainable mobility plan

 Point 1: Sustainability

-Half of the CO2 emissions come from how we travel.
+27% of the CO2 emissions are related to how we travel.
 And about half of these kilometers are work-related.
 A great opportunity for you as an employer to help create a cleaner environment.
 How?
 By rewarding sustainable behavior among your employees.
 You include this in your mobility plan.
 In the picture below a clear example is illustrated:

 Point 2: Declarations

-When creating a sustainable mobility plan, it is important to consider expense declarations.
-After all, the mandatory collection of all business mileage and commuting for 100+ staff naturally creates a huge administration.
-The accountant can already spot you coming with a binder full of Excel files… With the Fynch app, all work-related kilometers are automatically registered and reported.
-This way, you collect all data for the declarations and avoid a lot of administrative hassle.
+When creating a sustainable mobility plan, it is important to consider expense claims.
+Because the mandatory collection of all business kilometers and commuting for companies with more than 100 employees, causes enormous administration.
+In addition, you may only reimburse tax-free trips and work-from-home days.
+The accountant already sees you coming with a folder full of Excel files… With Fynch’s app, all work-related kilometers are automatically recorded and reported.
+So you automatically collect all data for the tax authorities and your CO2 reporting (WPM and CSRD) and avoid a lot of administrative hassle.

 Point 3: Behavioral Change

 We all want a more sustainable world.
-It only becomes a little more difficult when we have to sacrifice too much.
+It just gets a little harder if we have to sacrifice too much to do so.
 Behavioral change is the key.
-It sounds so easy, but changing your behavior is quite difficult.
-It often works in the short run, but after a while, we tend to fall back into our old habits.
+And it sounds so easy, but changing your behavior is quite difficult.
+It often works in the short term, but over time we often fall back into our old habits.
 The same goes for your employees.
-Giving your employees for example insight into their own data, such as, traveled kilometers, minutes exercised, and the corresponding CO2 emissions.
-Possibly including tips on how to reduce this can also help.
+For example, give your employees insight into their data.
+Such as the traveled kilometers, minutes moved, and the corresponding amounts of CO2 emissions.
+Possibly with tips on how to reduce this.

 Tip: Encourage behavior change by organizing mutual challenges.
 And reward them with a nice prize.
 A compliment at times can also be very motivating.